 Ms. Flanagan is the recipient of the 2021 Champion of Justice Award, by the Center for Justice and Accountability, an international human rights organization based in San Francisco.
 Her fellow recipient this year is Ben Ferencz, who was the chief prosecutor for the United States in The Einsatzgruppen Case at the Nuremburg Tribunal and a pioneer in the field of international justice.
 Previous awardees include U.S. Ambassador-at-Large for War Crimes, Stephen Rapp; U.N.
 High Commissioner for Human Rights, Navi Pillay; and Lydia Cacho, who has been described by Amnesty International as “perhaps Mexico’s most famous investigative journalist and women’s rights advocate.”
 For more about the Champion of Justice Award and the Center, see: https://cja.org/un-gala/.

 “My fight was and is still inspired by my children, and by other families and victims of police brutality”, said Mrs. Flanagan at a recent hearing.
 “I will not let my son, and their sons, fathers, and brothers, be forgotten.”

-With the founding and initial work of Mothers Against Police Brutality, Collette Flanagan has emerged as one of America’s most effective advocates for peace and justice.
+With the founding of Mothers Against Police Brutality, and her subsequent work at home and abroad, Collette Flanagan has emerged as one of America’s most effective advocates for justice and human rights.